ray-project/ray/doc/source/ray-core/walkthrough.rst

 .. image:: images/monte_carlo_pi.png

-We will use Ray :ref:`tasks <ray-remote-functions>` to distribute the work of sampling and Ray :ref:`actors <ray-remote-classes>` to track the progress of these distributed sampling tasks.
+We use Ray :ref:`tasks <ray-remote-functions>` to distribute the work of sampling and Ray :ref:`actors <ray-remote-classes>` to track the progress of these distributed sampling tasks.
 The code can run on your laptop and can be easily scaled to large :ref:`clusters <cluster-index>` to increase the accuracy of the estimate.

 To get started, install Ray via ``pip install -U ray``.
 See :ref:`Installing Ray <installation>` for more installation options.